Christopher James Baker

 Christopher James Baker is an Australian actor known for his work as Henry King Sr. / Brainwave in the DC Universe series Stargirl.

 Early life

 Baker grew up in Australia.
 Raised by parents Maggie Baker and John Baker.
 In his early life, he lived in the United Kingdom before returning to Australia.
+After finishing high school, Baker did some travelling before studying a three-year drama course in Sydney.